 At this point, I was perplexed as to why surgery had been recommended when she had done so little rehabilitation.
 I also didn’t understand why she was continuing to experience such severe ongoing back pain without any obvious cause.

 What was missing?

 It revealed that she’d had some marital difficulties and had just reconciled with her husband six months earlier.
-That immediately caught my attention because marital troubles indicate significant stress.
-She then said her job had become much more stressful.
+That immediately caught my attention because marital troubles usually indicate significant stress.
+She then said her job had become much more difficult.
 Although she worked for the same employer, they had forced her to switch duties without adequate training.
-She was anxious about not only her performance, but also her ability to keep her job.
-This was another major stress.
+She was worried about not only her performance, but also her ability to keep her job – another major problem.

-Up until that point, I knew that outside stressors played a role in chronic pain, but this factor had never been so powerfully demonstrated.
-Her case really brought home for me how crucial it was to take a full view of the patient’s life and circumstances instead of just looking at surgical solutions.
-As I sat there stunned, I realized that I needed to do something different.
-Structured rehab started to become the main focus of my practice.
+I turned the page.
+A month before her pain began, her twenty-six-year old son had drowned.
+I knew that outside stressors played a role in chronic pain, but this factor had never been so powerfully demonstrated.
+Her case really brought home for me how crucial it was to take a full view of the patient’s life and circumstances, instead of just looking at surgical solutions.

+From that moment, some form of structured rehabilitation became my focus with every patient, without exception.
 I have not taken my eyes off of that vision since that day.